 1000 hPa, cv is the specific heat of dry air at constant volume, and cp is the specific heat of dry air at constant pressure.
-Also in (4), f0 is a constant reference value of the Coriolis parameter, is the static stability parameter.
+Also in (4), f0 is a constant reference value of the Coriolis parameter, ω is the vertical velocity in pressure coordinates, and σ=-hdΘdp, where dΘdp is the vertical derivative of reference potential temperature with respect to pressure, is the static stability parameter.
 The Q vector components and their associated forcing for vertical motion are calculated every 100 hPa over a layer representative of the TPV in each case.

+As discussed in section 1.2.3, surface anticyclones can play an important role in the equatorward transport of Arctic air and thus CAO development.
+These surface anticyclones may be found in and/or near the left-entrance region of the jet (e.g., Jones and Cohen 2011), and so it is hypothesized that TPV–jet interaction may influence the strength of these surface anticyclones.
 It is hypothesized that TPV–jet interaction will result in a strengthening of the thermal gradient accompanying the jet, supporting stronger ageostrophic circulations associated with the jet.
-Thus, Qn and its associated forcing for vertical motion are used to infer changes in the strength of the thermal gradient accompanying the jet and concomitant changes in vertical motion patterns that are part of the ageostrophic circulations associated with the jet during TPV–jet interaction.
+Thus, Qn and its associated forcing for vertical motion are used to infer changes in the strength of the thermal gradient accompanying the jet and concomitant changes in the structure and magnitude of vertical motion patterns that are part of the ageostrophic circulations associated with the jet during TPV–jet interaction.
 It is anticipated that there will be Qn forcing for descent in and/or near the left entrance region of the jet associated with the intensification of the thermal gradient accompanying the jet during TPV–jet interaction.
 In addition, because TPVs are cyclonic vortices that may be accompanied by large curvature in the geostrophic flow, TPVs may alter the orientation of the thermal gradient during TPV–jet interaction.
-Thus, Qs and its associated forcing for vertical motion are used to infer changes in the direction of the thermal gradient and concomitant changes in vertical motion patterns during TPV–jet interaction.
+Thus, Qs and its associated forcing for vertical motion are used to infer changes in the direction of the thermal gradient and concomitant changes in the structure and magnitude vertical motion patterns during TPV–jet interaction.
 Lang and Martin (2010) showed that Qs divergence and thus Qs forcing for descent is expected to be located upshear of an isolated vertical vorticity maximum.
 It is anticipated that there will also be Qs forcing for descent upshear of the TPV in and/or near the left-entrance region of jet during TPV–jet interaction.
-The anticipated forcing for descent associated with Qn and Qs in and/or near the left-entrance region of the jet during TPV–jet interaction may provide forcing to strengthen a surface anticyclone that may be located in and/or near the left-entrance region of the jetTherefore, the strengthening of a surface anticyclone associated with TPV–jet interaction may play a role in the development of the CAO in each case.
+The anticipated forcing for descent associated with Qn and Qs in and/or near the left-entrance region of the jet during TPV–jet interaction may provide forcing to strengthen a surface anticyclone that may be located in and/or near the left-entrance region of the jet.
+Therefore, the strengthening of a surface anticyclone associated with TPV–jet interaction may play a role in the development of the CAO in each case.